 Also loving the new shader/style - tho it's had a bit of an effect on performance - new PC looms I guess!!

 A downloadable game for Windows

-Hours of gameplay in a fictitious route with Inter-City, semifast, stopping and empty coaching stock train services.
-All services have tens of departures over the 14hr daytime timetable, running times varying between 15 and 60 minutes.
+Hours of gameplay in two fictitious routes with Inter-City, semifast, stopping and empty coaching stock train services.
+All services have tens of departures over the 14hr daytime timetables, running times varying between 15 and 120 minutes.
 You can choose to drive any train while the other trains run under computer control.

 Great replayability.
 Your driving style and timekeeping are evaluated and scored upon completing a run.
 Try the same run again to reach a higher score by braking more accurately or by driving more economically.
 You'll still need to prepare for suprises as traffic and delays may change from run to run.

 For beginners and experienced trainsimmers alike.
 Integrated tutorials are included to assist beginning drivers in learning the train controls and operation.
 An optional key assistant shows which keys to press, when and why.
 Enable simple controls to operate the train with up/down keys only, while the actual throttle, shifter and brake levers are computer-controlled.
 Experienced drivers can operate the levers and other controls directly from the keyboard.

 - BR diesel railcar classes included: 112, 117, 122, 126 and 127